jhajduk-microsoft/architecture-center/docs/example-scenario/apps/sap-production-content.md

 ##### DB Server Time:

-Get the timeframe for the job and the DB sessions that served the job by doing the following:
+Get the time-frame for the job and the DB sessions that served the job by doing the following:

 - SM37 to display the job details: application server, WP number, WP pid, start time